YIZHE12/Math_AI_pre/README.md

 #### Kullback-Leibler divergence

- In simplified terms, it is a measure of surprise.
-It can be used to measure the distrance of two distribution.
+ In simplified terms, it is a measure of the distrance of two distributions.
 One appication of KL divergence is the famous generative adversarial network (GAN).

  [Example:](https://www.youtube.com/watch?v=LJwtEaP2xKA) For two coded method, P and Q, the KL divergence is the lower bound of the increase of average length to transmit a language that was coded in P but now need to be coded in Q. When P is the same as Q, then obviously, this increase is 0.